Partial separability and symplectic-Haantjes manifolds: Partial separability

 \end{definition} In particular, if each addend in the above sums vanishes, we recover Benenti's case of $\mathcal{T}$-involution.

-The previous definition is motivated by the following \begin{theorem} Given a Hamiltonian function $H$, a system of Darboux coordinates $(\boldsymbol{q^1},\boldsymbol{p_1},\ldots,\boldsymbol{q^v}, \boldsymbol{p_v})$ partially separates the associated HJ equation if and only if there exists a family of independent functions $(H_1,\ldots,H_n)$ which are vertically independent (i.e., they fulfil Eq. \eqref{eq:Hiv}) and in $\mathcal{P}$-involution with each other and with $H$. \end{theorem} \begin{proof} As is well known, the existence of a complete integral $W$ of the HJ equation of $H$ is equivalent to the existence of a family of $n$ independent functions $(H_1,\ldots,H_n)$, vertically independent and in involution with each other and with $H$.
+The previous definition is motivated by the following \begin{theorem} Given a Hamiltonian function $H$, a system of Darboux coordinates $(\boldsymbol{q}^1,\boldsymbol{p}_1,\ldots,\boldsymbol{q}^v, \boldsymbol{p}_v)$ partially separates the complete integral W \eqref{eq:CI} if and only if there exists a family of independent functions $(H_1, \ldots, H_n)$ which are vertically independent (i.e., they fulfill Eq. \eqref{eq:Hiv}) and in $\mathcal{P}$-involution with each other and with $H$. \end{theorem} \begin{proof} As is well known, the existence of a complete integral $W$ of the HJ equation of $H$ is equivalent to the existence of a family of $n$ independent functions $(H_1, \ldots, H_n)$, vertically independent and in involution with each other and with $H$.
 We will show that $W$ is additively separated if and only if the functions $(H_1,\ldots,H_n)$ are in $\mathcal{P}$-involution.
 By differentiating Eqs. \eqref{eq:Hi} with respect to the coordinates $(q^1,\ldots,q^n)$ and taking into account Eqs. \eqref{eq:pLF}, one gets